Analysis: Assad is winning a battle, but not the war for Syria

 The Qataris appear to have made their mind up.
 "It doesn't mean that if Aleppo falls we will give up on the demands of the Syrian people," Foreign Minister Sheikh Mohammed bin Abdulrahman al-Thani told Reuters last month.

 Turkey has more complex considerations.
-President Tayyip Recep Erdogan has invested heavily in repairing relations with Vladimir Putin, but Turkish-backed moderate rebel groups are expanding the area under their control north of Raqqa, ISIS' capital in northern Syria.
+President Recep Tayyip Erdogan has invested heavily in repairing relations with Vladimir Putin, but Turkish-backed moderate rebel groups are expanding the area under their control north of Raqqa, ISIS' capital in northern Syria.
 Erdogan has said recently he remains committed to Assad's ouster, but he is less vocal about it than he used to be.

 America at a crossroads